Souhardya/Catharsis/README.md

 Currently this project supports x64 only

-To use the examples please refer implement the syscall number correctly according to your Windows distribution
+To use the examples please implement the syscall number correctly according to your Windows distribution

 #### References